CAMPBELL LEAPER

 E-mail: cam@ucsc.edu

-Campbell Leaper is a developmental and social psychologist investigating gender and sexism during development.
-His research program investigates the social-interactive contexts that create gender divisions in people’s lives from childhood into adulthood—and perpetuate systemic gender inequalities in society.
-Professor Leaper's research projects address several themes: sexist attitudes in relationships; gender-based discrimination and academic motivation; ethnic-racial identity and gender attitudes; and gender-related variations in communication in family and peer contexts.
-(Please go to his Research page for more information about past and ongoing projects in the Gender Development Research Lab.)
+Themes addressed in Professor Leaper's research projects: sexist attitudes in relationships; gender-based discrimination and academic motivation; ethnic-racial identity and gender attitudes; and gender-related variations in communication in family and peer contexts.
+(Please go to his Research page for more information about past and ongoing projects in his Gender Development Research Lab.)

 Professor Leaper advises and collaborates with graduate students in the developmental psychology program.
 For information on graduate and undergraduate students previously or currently working with Professor Leaper, please go to the links to his Students and Photos pages.